kopmean/BoonmeeLab_Test/README.md

 # BoonmeeLab Data Assignment: Thai Travel Thailand (TTT)

-This repository contains the code and analysis for the data assignment provided by BoonmeeLab.
+This repository contains the code and analysis for the data assignment provided by **BoonmeeLab**:bar_chart:.
 The task involves analyzing user travel data from the Thai Travel Thailand (TTT) app to derive insights and answer specific business questions.

 ## Project Overview